autowarefoundation/open-ad-kit-docs/docs/start-guide/installation/system-setup-host.md

 ## Overview

-This instruction explans how to perform system setup for test execution on your host.
+This instruction explains how to perform system setup for test execution on your host.

-You need to copy docker images and neccesary files, and checkout Autoware.Auto.
+You need to copy docker images and necessary files, and checkout Autoware.Auto.

 ## Copy scenario simulator image to your host machine